The highest-paying engineering jobs share three unique traits: innovation, rare skills, and a dash of risk-taking.

-- Cost: a project costing hundreds of millions of dollars
+- Cost: a project with a price tag in the hundreds of millions

-- Injuries and death: design failures causing injuries and loss of human life
+- Injuries and death: design failures that could lead to injuries or fatalities

-When it comes to safety, I’m pointing out the obvious.
-But you need to go above and beyond with any and all engineering to ensure public safety.
-This added safety factor greatly increases project costs.
-In the same vein, if people get hurt from any engineering work, the liability is huge.
-So much so, the court costs can bankrupt a company.
+When it comes to safety, I’m stating the obvious.
+But you need to go the extra mile in engineering to ensure public safety, which drives up project costs.
+At the same time, if people get hurt because of your work, the liability is massive—enough to bankrupt a company.

-It’s not an understatement to say a lot is on the line with high-risk engineering projects.
-So, these engineers need to be the best of the best.
-Then like superstar athletes, they demand the big bucks!
+A lot is riding on high-risk engineering projects, so the engineers involved need to be top-notch.
+And like superstar athletes, they demand the big bucks!

 The doctor pay grade analogy